thunder/drupal-testing/README.md

 - MINK_DRIVER_ARGS_WEBDRIVER

 The driver args for webdriver.
-You might chnage this, when rennung your own chromedriver / selenium instance.
+You might change this, when running your own chromedriver / selenium instance.

 Example .travis.yml with some variables set: